 Three images; the first is a metal pan with orange peel and cream.
 The second is someone whisking eggs and sugar in a bowl.
 The third is someone whisking cream into the egg yolks.

-2. Meanwhile, whisk together the eggs and sugar in a large bowl until the mixture is thick and pale yellow.
+Combine some orange peel with the cream in a small saucepan.
+Simmer for 2-3 minutes, cover, and infuse for about 10 minutes.
+Meanwhile, whisk together the eggs and sugar in a large bowl until the mixture is thick and pale yellow.
 Temper the eggs with a bit of cream, and then whisk in the remaining cream.
+Then, stir in the cardamom, orange liqueur, and vanilla bean paste.

 You want to mix everything thoroughly, but don’t overly-whisk the custard.
 The mixture will have small bubbles but shouldn’t have too much air mixed in.
 If you don’t want those bubbles to bake into the custard, you can skim them off with a spoon.
 (It won’t affect the texture that much either way.)